Legal Documents for Elderly Parents: A List

 A retirement plan is a financial strategy of saving, investing, and distributing money that your loved one can use to sustain themselves throughout their retirement.

-If your parent's benefits are not listed, it's possible that they have not yet been reported.
+If your parents' benefits are not listed, it's possible that they have not yet been reported.
 In this case, you may need to contact the employer or financial institution directly to ask about any unclaimed benefits.

 1. Tax Returns

-These documents may include forms such as 1040, W-2, 1099-MISC, 1098, W-4, and supporting documents for charitable donations or other proof of expenses.
+These documents may include forms such as 1040, W-2, 1099-MISC, 1098 and W-4, and supporting documents for charitable donations or other proof of expenses.

 1. Debt

 One option is to check credit reports to see which debts are currently outstanding.
-Your parent can get a free credit report from each of the three major credit bureaus once a year at annualcreditreport.com
+Your parents can get a free credit report from each of the three major credit bureaus once a year at annualcreditreport.com

 Expert End-of-Life Planning